WadeeeL/WadeL_SOCLAB/110011149_soclab_2023Fall/lab1/Readme.md

 ## Outline

 Purpose of Lab1 is let us to familiar with HLS design flow.
-By Vitis_HLS , turn C++ code to RTL ip.
-And then import ip into Vivado , to synthesize , implement and generat bitstream.
+By Vitis_HLS , turn C++ code to RTL ip.And then import ip into Vivado , to synthesize , implement and generat bitstream.
 Finally , using PYNQ-Z2 to verify design on Jupyter notebook.
 ( This HLS test design is a 32-bits multiplier. )